-- Only BH approved outerwear (jackets, sweatshirts, hoodies) is allowed. - Khaki color MUST match the Land's End and Academy Uniform khaki. - Pants and shorts must be worn above or at the - Shorts must be no more than 2" above the knee. - Appropriate undergarments and modesty shorts are to be worn under skirts at all times. - No sandals, flip-flops, Crocs, moccasin-type footwear, shoes with wheels, house shoes/slippers may be worn at any time. - Warm-ups, skinny jeans, and jeggings are not acceptable. - Leggings (solid white or solid navy) may be worn under uniform skirt only. - Skirt length should not be shorter than 2 inches from the crease of the back of the knee or from the top of the knee in front. - Polo shirts may be worn tucked in or left out. - Only solid white t-shirts or tanks (without writing) may be worn under white uniform shirts or chapel blouse. - Tanks or shirts worn under navy polo shirts must be either navy, orange, white, or gray with no visible writing. - Hats may not be worn during the school day.
+- Only BH approved outerwear (jackets, sweatshirts, hoodies) is allowed. - Khaki color MUST match the Land's End and Academy Uniform khaki. - Pants and shorts must be worn above or at the hips. - Shorts must be mid-thigh or longer in length. - Appropriate undergarments and modesty shorts are to be worn under skirts at all times. - No sandals, flip-flops, Crocs, moccasin-type footwear, shoes with wheels, house shoes/slippers may be worn at any time. - Warm-ups, skinny jeans, and jeggings are not acceptable. - Leggings (solid white or solid navy) may be worn under uniform skirt only. - Skirt length must be mid-thigh or longer in length. - Polo shirts may be worn tucked in or left out. - Only solid white t-shirts or tanks (without writing) may be worn under white uniform shirts or chapel blouse. - Tanks or shirts worn under navy polo shirts must be either navy, orange, white, or gray with no visible writing. - Hats may not be worn during the school day.